-Funke Fired Arts is excited to offer eight and twelve week classes in handbuilding, wheel throwing, sculpture and glass!
+Funke Fired Arts (to be Queen City Clay in January) is excited to offer eight and twelve week classes in handbuilding, wheel throwing, sculpture, glass and now polymer clay!
 Find the class that's right for you.
 Running dates and times are listed below the class title.

 Intro to Handbuilding

-This program is great for anyone from a true beginner to throwing students looking to get off the wheel and try something different for a while.
+This program is great for anyone from a true beginner to throwing students looking to get off the wheel and try something different.
 Learn the basics of how clay behaves through rolling, stacking, and blending coils.
 Discover what you can make the clay do at various stages of dryness through working with both soft and hard slabs.
 You will also have the opportunity to work with molds, the extruder, and studio glazes.
 Clay and tools included.

 Intro to Wheel